Early indications suggest we're in the middle of the biggest gap year ever.

 "I was feeling pretty burnt out from the traditional classroom style of learning, and I really wanted to learn more by doing through experiential education.
 So for me, having the time and the freedom to dive deeper into my established interest and discover and explore new ones was something that I was really excited about doing."

-"When we first drove up to the wall, it was a memorable moment.
-It's just huge and so imposing, and you can see how it just completely divides.
-We went to the wall in Nogales, Arizona.
-It used to be Ambos Nogales, just one community, and the wall splits it down the middle.
+"When we first drove up to the wall, it was super — a memorable moment, because it's just huge and so imposing, and you can see how it just completely divides.
+We went to the wall in Nogales.
+It used to be Ambos Nogales, so it used to be one community, and the wall just splits it down the middle.
 Your cousin could live down the street one day and the next, it's in a different country.

-"We were able to speak with immigrants and asylum seekers a few times.
+"It was a couple of times when we were speaking with the immigrants.
 They didn't speak English, so I was able to help translate a little bit.
 That was really powerful.
 They just taught me so much about the situation that's actually happening, and hearing their experiences and stories first-hand was really moving and just super powerful."

 "A common myth about gap years is that they have to be this really expensive thing that's just unattainable to a lot of people, and that was a big worry for me when I was planning it.
 But it really doesn't have to be a crazy expensive thing.
 And actually, the J2 Guide's budgeting session gave me a lot of resources about how to think outside the box and use non-material resources to plan the budget and figure out how I was going to afford it."